etiennenoel/browser-filesystem-change-observers-cli/README.md

-[] Define the list of enums that correspond to all the possible changes [] Define the list of file names as enums
+ - [X] Define the list of enums that correspond to all the possible changes
+ - [] Generate the change executors
+ - [] Have the manager generate actions that are "possible".
+For example, you can't modify a file that doesn't exist.
+There should be some action executor that are responsible to decide if an action is actually possible to be executed.
+If not, then the action executor should return that the action cannot be executed and another one will be genreated.
+We brute force for now.
-[] Support building scenarios of specific action
+ - [] Support building scenarios of specific action
+   - [] Scenarios are simply a list of change actions to be executed in order.
+The executed actions will be stored in a scenario file by datetime so they can be replayed.
+   - [] There should be a configuration option that accepts a json file to replay scenarios
-[] The generator should return an "action" object that specifies what action should be done
+ - [X] The generator should return an "action" object that specifies what action should be done
+ - [] Support executing actions with different mecanisms than just Node's version of it.
+For example, using the command `mkdir` versus `md`.
+There should be an option to `useOsSpecificCommandsForActions`